 Substitutes and Absence Reports

-If you must be absent from your class due to illness or family emergency, notify the Department Chair and/or Human Resources as soon as possible so a qualified substitute can be called in and required paperwork can be prepared.
+If you must be absent from your class (with more notice) due to illness or family emergency, notify your department administrative assistant as soon as possible so a qualified substitute can be called in and required paperwork can be prepared.
 Please have clear instructions for the substitute available.
 If a substitute teacher is not available, early notification will allow us time to contact the students and put a notice on the classroom door.

 Every substitute must be hired by Human Resources prior to teaching and must have appropriate qualifications and a Personnel Action Form on file.
 All paperwork must be processed by Human Resources prior to teaching.
 A new Personnel Action Form (PAF) must be completed for each qualified substitute by the department each Academic Year (starting July 1).